espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Tattoo Whispers.md

 **Failure** The ritual has no effect.

 **Critical Failure** The ritual has no effect and creates a backlash of persistent mental static.
-All casters are [[Stupefied|Stupefied 1]] for 1 day.
+All casters are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Stupefied|Stupefied 1]] for 1 day.